Gh0st0ne/JScanner/README.md

 3. Output from program as well as file output should be improved

 ## Note
 Download releases rather than git clone because developmental version may contain bugs.
 Releases are rather stable version!
+Also repetition needs to decreased in output.